-- Prenatal care. - Delivery at an approved facility or birthing center. - Postnatal care, including complications of pregnancy and delivery. - Emergency treatment for complications of pregnancy and unexpected pre-term birth. - Newborn nursery care and any other Services provided to your newborn are covered only when the newborn child is properly enrolled within time frames outlined in Newborn Eligibility and Enrollment, section 3.2.3.
+- Prenatal care. - Delivery at an approved facility or birthing center. - Postnatal care, including complications of pregnancy and delivery. - Emergency treatment for complications of pregnancy and unexpected pre-term birth. - Newborn nursery care - Newborn nurse home visits.

 Newborn nursery care is a facility Service covered under the enrolled newborn's Hospital Services benefit.
 All other Services provided to a newborn, including Physician/Provider Services, are covered under the applicable benefit level shown in the Benefit Summary.
 For instance, visits made to a hospitalized newborn by a Qualified Practitioner are covered under the Provider Inpatient visits benefit.
 This Plan does not cover pediatric standby charges for a vaginal delivery.
-See section 3 regarding newborn eligibility and enrollment.